Seaton Priory: Dissolution

 The total revenue of the nunnery in 1535 was returned at £13 17s.
 4d.
-The date of dissolution is not known, but by 1537, Sir Hugo Askew had the lease of the Priory lands.
+The date of dissolution is not known, but by 1537, Sir Hugh Askew had the lease of the Priory lands.
 An attempt was made, when the northern counties rose in rebellion, to oust him and restore the nuns to their old home.
+A house, Seaton Hall, was built into the ruins and still stands today.